SpineEventEngine/SpineEventEngine.github.io/docs/introduction/index.md

 ## Client application development

-Development of client applications may start after the [data types are defined](#defining-data-types). and Spine Model Compiler generates the code for all supported client platforms.
+Development of client applications may start after the [data types are defined](#defining-data-types) and Spine Model Compiler generates the code for all supported client platforms.

 Since entity classes like `Projection`s use composition with state types developers